 What could be better on the Blue Cash cards?

-Truthfully, if you’re looking for a credit card that earns cash back, the earning rates on the Blue Cash cards are quite high for purchases that fall into the bonus categories.
+Truthfully, if you’re looking for a credit card that earns cash back, the earning rates on both Blue Cash cards are excellent for purchases that fall into the bonus categories.

 However, when it comes to everyday purchases that don’t fall into a bonus category, you’ll be better off using CNN Underscored’s benchmark credit card, the Citi® Double Cash Card, which has no annual fee and earns 2% cash back on all purchases — 1% when you buy, plus 1% when you pay it off).
 Outside of the bonus categories, the Blue Cash Everyday and Blue Cash Preferred cards earn only 1% cash back.

 And while the Blue Cash cards have great bonus categories, if you’re looking for a credit card that will maximize your rewards at restaurants, drugstores and travel, you’ll be better off with a different card with bonuses in those categories.